![]() | Clinical UM Guideline |

 CLASS III: HARM

-In 2020, the American Heart Association (AHA)/American College of Cardiology (ACC) issued an updated “guideline for the diagnosis and treatment of patients with hypertrophic cardiomyopathy” (Ommen, 2020) which includes the following invasive treatment recommendations of symptomatic obstructive HCM:
+In 2024, the AHA/ ACC issued an updated “guideline for the diagnosis and treatment of patients with hypertrophic cardiomyopathy” (Ommen, 2024) which includes the following invasive treatment recommendations of symptomatic obstructive HCM:

 CLASS I